Fair Expectations for Graduate Students

 (Adapted from the AAMC Compact Between Biomedical Graduate Students and Their Research Advisors)

-Effective mentoring is critical for graduate school trainees as they begin their scientific careers.
+3. Mentoring: Effective mentoring is critical for graduate school trainees as they begin their scientific careers.
 Faculty mentors should dedicate substantial time to graduate students to ensure their development in areas of scientific, developmental, and professional development.
 Faculty mentors should foster a relationship of mutual respect with graduate students, encouraging their individual development, offering constructive criticism as well as praise.
 As an exemplary role model, the mentor also serves as a primary influence in providing an example of high ethical standards.
-In essence, the faculty mentor is a role model who will not only help prepare the student to become a successful scientist, the mentor will help shape the student to also become an effective mentor to future graduate students.
+In essence, the faculty mentor is a role model who will not only help prepare the student to become a successful scientist, the mentor will help shape the student also become an effective mentor to future graduate students.

 Commitments of Graduate Students